 Crete Hotels – Tips and Recommendations

 - Where To Stay in Crete: My favorite towns in Crete are Chania (beautiful, romantic, charming) and Agios Nikolaos (beautiful, relaxing, less expensive).
 Rethymnon is a less-polished, less touristy version of Chania.
 Elounda is a high-end version of Agios Nikolaos.
-Heraklion is a little gritty, less idyllic, but definitely worth a visit.
+Heraklion is a little gritty, less picturesque, but definitely worth a visit.
 Knossos (just outside Heraklion) is the top historical site on the island.

 - Elafonisi (a 90 minute drive from Chania) is the best beach on Crete and one of my favorite beaches anywhere.